mnentwig/forthytwo/README.md

 ### Convention
 In this document, >>><<< is used for code-related punctuation.
 For example, a double-colon >>>::<<< in combination with a label starts a macro, as in >>>::thisIsMyMacro<<<.
 As a general guideline, directives involving compiler "magic" e.g. IF-ELSE-ENDIF generation, BRA(nch) label resolution or VAR(iable) creation use upper case.

+### Case sensitivity
+With few exceptions (e.g. 0x1 or 0X1 are both hex numbers) it is case sensitive.

 ### Usage
 Build the C# project (Visual Studio, mono or any C# compiler should be sufficient) and run forthytwo.exe, giving the top level source file as arguments (or several).